 Definitions Specific to Safe Drinking Water Program

 Community Water System: A public water system that has 15 or more service connections used by year-round residents, or that regularly serves 25 or more year-round residents.

+Contact Report: A form provided bv DWS to the LPHA to document contact with water systems.

+Coliform Investigation: an evaluation to identify the possible presence of sanitary defects, defects in distribution system coliform monitoring practices, and the likely reason that the coliform investigation was triggered at the public water system.

 Drinking Water Services (DWS): OHA, Public Health Division, DWS administers and enforces state and federal safe drinking water quality standards for 3,600 public water systems in the state of Oregon.
 DWS prevents contamination of public drinking water systems by protecting drinking water sources; assuring that public water systems meet standards for design, construction, and operation; inspecting public water systems and assuring that identified deficiencies are corrected; providing technical assistance to public water suppliers; providing financial assistance to construct safe drinking water infrastructure; and certifying and training water system operators.

 Groundwater: Any water, except capillary moisture, beneath the land surface or beneath the bed of any stream, lake, reservoir or other body of surface water within the boundaries of this state, whatever may be the geologic formation or structure in which such water stands, flows, percolates, or otherwise moves.

+Level 1 coliform investigation: An investigation conducted by the water system or a representative thereof.
+Minimum elements of the investigation include review and identification of atypical events that could affect distributed water quality or indicate that distributed water quality was impaired; changes in distribution system maintenance and operation that could affect distributed water quality (including water storage); source and treatment considerations that bear on distributed water quality, where appropriate (for example, whether a ground water system is disinfected); existing water quality monitoring data; and inadequacies in sample sites, sampling protocol, and sample processing.
+LPHA reviews sanitary defects identified and approves corrective action schedules.

+Level 2 coliform investigation: An investigation conducted by the LPHA and is a more detailed and comprehensive examination of a water system (including the system’s monitoring and operational practices) than a level 1 investigation.
+Minimum elements include those that are part of a level 1 investigation and additional review of available information, internal and external resources, and other relevant practices.
+Sanitary defects are identified and a schedule for correction is established.

-Major Monitoring or Reporting (M/R) Violation: Major Monitoring or Reporting violations occur when a public water system fails to take any routine samples for a particular contaminant or report any treatment performance data during a compliance period, or fails to take any repeat samples following a coliform positive routine or where the public water system has failed to report the results of analyses to DWS for a compliance period.
-An M/R violation is classified as major if DWS or its agent receives no monitoring report or receives a report indicating that no monitoring was conducted.
+Monitoring or Reporting (M/R) Violation: Monitoring or Reporting violations occur when a public water system fails to take any routine samples for a particular contaminant or report any treatment performance data during a compliance period, or fails to take any repeat samples following a coliform positive routine or where the public water system has failed to report the results of analyses to DWS for a compliance period.

 Maximum Contaminant Level (MCL) Violation: MCL violations occur when a public water system’s water quality test results demonstrate a level of a contaminant that is greater than the established Maximum Contaminant Level.

-Minor Monitoring or Reporting (M/R) Violation: Minor Monitoring or Reporting violations occur when a public water system takes some but not all of the routine samples for a particular contaminant or collects partial treatment performance data or insufficient numbers of repeat samples following a coliform positive routine sample during a compliance period, and reports those partial results to DWS or its agent.

 Non-EPA Water System: A public water system serving 4-14 connections or 10-24 people during at least 60 days per year.

-Non-Transient Non-Community Water System (NTNWS): A public water system that is not a Community Water System and that regularly serves at least 25 of the same persons over 6 months per year.
+Non-Transient Non-Community Water System (NTNC): A public water system that is not a Community Water System and that regularly serves at least 25 of the same persons over 6 months per year.